 Lee Valley

-Connect with Nature and Heritage on AquaPaddle at Lee Valley
+Connect with Nature and Industrial History on AquaPaddle at Lee Valley

-Enjoy family-friendly paddling through scenic parkland, wildlife-rich riverbanks and Olympic legacy grounds.
+Enjoy family-friendly paddling through scenic parkland, wildlife-rich riverbanks and past Olympic legacy paddlesports sites.

 About